regmtait/regmtait.co.uk/_projects/cloud2-website.md

 ---

 Cloud2 make award-winning products and services for enterprise and NHS customers.
-I helped bring their web presence up to date with a visually engaging design and custom content management (CMS) system.
+I helped bring their web presence up to date with a visually engaging design and custom content management system.

-The goal of the website was to convey the essence of Cloud2's commitment to helping their customers with '[Digital Transformation](https://cloud2.co.uk/page/digital-transformation 'What's 'Digital Transformation?')' without getting too technical.
+The goal of the website was to convey Cloud2's commitment to helping their customers with '[Digital Transformation](https://cloud2.co.uk/page/digital-transformation 'What's 'Digital Transformation?')' without getting too technical.

 As well as this Cloud2 needed an [Events](https://cloud2.co.uk/events 'Events at Cloud2') section to promote their popular seminars, and a [Case Studies](https://cloud2.co.uk/stories 'Case Study stories from Cloud2') area.